anamud/anamud.github.io/about.md

 I was born in Mysooru, India to broad-minded parents.

-I earn my living by analyzing performance of low-power embedded vision systems as a [post-doc at NTNU Norwegian University of Science and Technology](https://www.ntnu.edu/employees/ananya.muddukrishna).
+I earn my living by analyzing performance and power problems of low-power embedded vision systems as a [post-doc at NTNU Norwegian University of Science and Technology](https://www.ntnu.edu/employees/ananya.muddukrishna).

 Here is how I look on a good-hair day: